crack521/REND/README.md

 ## Usage

-First download the data and results from [CodeOcean](#data-and-results-codeocean).
+If running on CodeOcean, the data and results are already pre-populated.
+For local execution, first ensure the `data/` and `results/` directories are placed in the project root.
 All commands below are run from inside the `code/` directory.

 ### 1. Train the model (GPU)